GaganAgarwal77/Talking-Typing-Tutor/README.md

 # Talking-Typing-Tutor
-A text to speech website for helping the viually impaired to type.
+A text to speech website for helping the visually impaired to type.